gcc-mirror/gcc/gcc/config/arm/arm1026ejs.md

 ;; output (such as umull) make their results available in two cycles;
 ;; the least significant word is available before the most significant ;; word.
-That fact is not modeled; instead, the instructions are ;; described.as if the entire result was available at the end of the ;; cycle in which both words are available.
+That fact is not modeled; instead, the instructions are ;; described as if the entire result was available at the end of the ;; cycle in which both words are available.

 ;; The "umull", "umlal", "smull", and "smlal" instructions all take